expipiplus1/vulkan/generate-new/readme.md

 - [ ] Make Vulkan integration optional, have a module which either defines opaque handles or reexports types from `vulkan`

+- [ ] make Xr stuff in `bespokeModules`

+- [ ] dual-use commands have a different style in OpenXR... they're wrong now
+  - For example `enumerateReferenceSpaces`

 ### 1.2.162

 - [x] optionalness on VkWriteDescriptorSetAccelerationStructureKHR->pAccelerationStructures